nemonik/hands-on-DevOps/readme.md

 Hello world!
 ```

-The command line will output
+`./helloworld-web` will output in the terminal window

 ```
 192.168.0.1:63201  GET  /